29988122/Fate-Grand-Order_Lua/README.md

 - Choose your party member wisely.
 Because this script does not do B/A/Q or brave chains, you have to observe the behavior of the script, and arrange your party accordingly in order to gain max clear efficiency / prevent party wipe from highest level event stage.

+- Customized skill command is supported, though the command execution is still highly depends on runtime conditions.
+Please check [Autoskill](#autoskill)

 ## Auto refill:
 If you really want to refill automatically, please modify the lua file you are executing(TW, EN or JP).